mauriciopoppe/blog/site/content/notes/learning-french.md

 * **I want to connect with people better** - Whenever I meet new people, I try to guess where they're from.
   If I know a few words of their language, I try to speak them, and I immediately see how they light up [^laoshu].
   I get happier when I make other people happy 🙂.
-* **It's a fun activity to do** - It's a hobby, and I look forward to practicing it, which is important for motivation.
+* **It's a fun activity to do** - It's a hobby, and I look forward to practicing it, which is important.

 [^laoshu]: [laoshu50500 was a polyglot Youtuber and a language teacher](https://www.youtube.com/@laoshu505000) who recorded his interactions with people in lots of languages.